calmeida81/CarlosADPQ/README.md

 ## License

 This prototype is intended to a be *sample* of an Agile Development project.
-Requirements/Features/Usecases and Test Coverage is not comprehensive.
+Requirements/Features/Usecases and Test Coverage are not comprehensive.
 This prototype not intended for production.